 You love the cuisine.
 You also love the culture.
 So why not embrace the names of the dishes and food in the original native language.
-They say food has no language but I always think there is something very romantically poetic about being able to understand the native words that describe dishes, species and food in a cuisine.
+They say food has no language but I always think there is something very beautiful about being able to understand the native words that describe dishes, spices and food in a cuisine.
 I know we may all not be able to pronounce these indigenous words or remember every name but at least we can acknowledge we are ready to understand a few?

 Atta: Whole wheat flour

 Biryani: Cooking and layering a rice dish with meats or vegetables using specific spices